chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise.md

 *  A single Cluster Master to manage the cluster.
 This 'master node' is a specialized type of indexer that, while it doesn't participate in any data streaming, coordinates a range of activities involving the search peers and the search head, including coordinating which 'buckets' are replicated across the peer nodes for redundancy.

-* Several 'peer nodes' that handle the indexing function for the cluster, indexing and maintaining multiple copies of the rawdata and index files, and running searches across the data.
+* Several 'peer nodes' (indexers) that handle the indexing function for the cluster, indexing and maintaining multiple copies of the rawdata and index files, and running searches across the data.

-#### Managing an Indexer Cluster <a name="managing_indexer_cluster"></a>
+### Managing an Indexer Cluster <a name="managing_indexer_cluster"></a>

 If you are using a index cluster, you must configure custom indexes in the indexes.conf on the Cluster Master in the application-specific directory under the ```/opt/splunk/etc/master-apps/...``` directory.

 The ```maxTotalDataSizeMB``` and ```frozenTimePeriodInSecs``` attributes in indexes.conf determine when buckets roll from cold to frozen.